 So it should be no surprise the name Jumbo has come to mean anything that is extra-large.

 Who needs to fly to Mars to see if there’s life when there’s a UFO Landing Pad … in Canada.
-No kidding!!

-This structure located in the small town of St. Paul Alberta, was built as a Centennial project in 1967 to commemorate Canada’s 100th birthday.
+This structure located in the small town of St. Paul Alberta was built as a Centennial project in 1967 to commemorate Canada’s 100th birthday.

 Incidentally that year St. Paul, Alberta was also declared the Centennial Capital of Canada.

 The pad – billed as the world’s first UFO Landing Pad – was erected to attract local and extraterrestrial tourists.

 The town further expanded the attraction in the 1990s by adding a UFO tourist info centre, where visitors can see photos and documents of UFO sightings.